calmjs/calmjs.webpack/README.rst

 installation methods as described above when installing with other
 |calmjs| packages may result in the module importer being unable to look
 up the target module.
-While this normally will not affect end users, provided they use the same, standard installation method (i.e. wheel), for developers it can be troublesome.
-To resolve this, either stick to the same installation method for all packages (i.e. ``python setup.py develop``), or import a module from the main |calmjs| package.
+While this normally will not affect end users, as typically only the standard installation method (i.e. wheel) will be used, for developers it can be troublesome.
+To resolve this, reinstall all packages using the same installation method (i.e. ``python setup.py develop``), or import a module from the main |calmjs| package.
 Here is an example run: